 Written by: Michelle Matte-Stotyn

-Online reprint from CanPara January - March 2016 issue
+Online reprint from CanPara June - July 2020 issue

 I think most, if not all skydivers at some point in their skydiving lives have asked this question.
-I know I did 7 years ago when I first joined CSPA as a new skydiver.
+I know I did over 10 years ago when I first joined CSPA as a new skydiver.
 Why did I join?
 Simply put, because my dropzone told me I had to.
 I would say that this is the case for the majority of CSPA skydivers.
 Now, many years down the road, most continue to remain uneducated on what CSPA actually does and just continue to pay their dues because they are told they have to in order to skydive.
-As I got older and more in tune with budgeting, I started to ask questions about where my $89 dues go.
+As I got older and more in tune with budgeting, I started to ask questions about where my affiliation dues go.
 I want to know I’m getting my bang for my buck.

 So, back to the original point of this article.
 What’s in it for me, you ask?
-That’s a loaded question and I could spend hours telling you everything that CSPA does.
+That’s a loaded question and I could probably spend hours telling you everything that CSPA does.
 But that would likely bore the majority of people reading this article.
 But to understand what’s in it for you, you have to understand why CSPA actually exists.
 In short, CSPA is an amateur athletic association which means we are the National Sport Organization (NSO) for parachuting in Canada.
 We are the equivalent of Hockey Canada, Swimming Canada, or Basketball Canada, only for skydiving.
 That’s a big responsibility for two paid staff and only a handful of volunteers.
-Via the Aero Club of Canada, we are also the Canadian representative to the International Parachuting Commission of The World Air Sports Federation (FAI).
+Through the Aero Club of Canada, we are also the Canadian representative to the International Skydiving Commission of The World Air Sports Federation (FAI).

 So, what else is in it for you?
 Remember all those application forms you had to fill out, and those exams you had to write, all to get letters of the alphabet printed on your card?
 Well those are way more than just letters.
 Those Certificates of Proficiency are viewed as licenses that prove you have the skills equivalent to those letters.
 Those are recognized by the FAI, which means you can travel anywhere in the world and they will recognize those alphabet letters.
 Part of your dues also go to the membership fees CSPA pays to the Aero Club of Canada so we can affiliate with the FAI so those letters are valid and recognized.
 You wouldn’t be able to have them without joining CSPA.

 So, what about those of you that are not world class athletes?
 For the skygods, 100 jump wonders, and all the other skydivers in Canada, your dues also go to providing thousands of dollars of funding towards development opportunities.
 I sincerely hope that at some point in your skydiving lives you will have the opportunity to directly benefit from one of them.
-With the help of the Long Term Athlete Development Committee, the Women’s Initiatives Committee, and the Competition & National Teams Committee, we have spent years financially assisting canopy courses, skills camps, workshops, regional competitions (including judges) and other training opportunities to ensure that our skydivers get the opportunity to receive high level coaching and competition experience to be safe in the skies and to have fun.
+With the help of the Long Term Athlete Development Committee, the Women’s Initiatives Committee, and the Competition & National Teams Committee, we have spent years financially assisting canopy courses, skills camps, workshops, regional/national competitions (including officials' training/expenses) and other training opportunities to ensure that our skydivers get the opportunity to receive high level coaching and competition experience to be safe in the skies and to have fun.

 So, I hope if you’ve made it to the end of this article, you’re no longer asking “what’s in it for me?” but rather “what’s not in it for me?”
 CSPA is a wonderful association that cares about its skydivers.
 For those of you that have any doubt in that statement then tell us.
 I, the Directors, committee chairs, and all our other volunteers are happy to listen.
 We all want to make CSPA better, but we can’t do that without your input.
-So, the next time you question why you’re spending $89 just to be able to skydive, think about this article and remember that CSPA is providing you with way more than that.
+So, the next time you question why you’re spending annual fees just to be able to skydive, think about this article and remember that CSPA is providing you with way more than that.